ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 :::

-If a majority of the validators sampled reply with the same preferred transaction, this becomes the preferred choice of the group sampled, including the validator that asked.
+If a sufficient majority of the validators sampled reply with the same preferred transaction, this becomes the preferred choice of the validator that inquired.

-In the future, this validator and all those who have participated in at least one round of sampling will reply with the transaction preferred by the majority.
+In the future, this node and all those who have participated in at least one round of sampling will reply with the transaction preferred by the majority.

-Overtime, more and more validators are queried, and the group in agreement grows larger and larger.

 The validator repeats this sampling process until a sufficiently large portion of the validators queried reply with the same answer for a certain number of consecutive rounds.

-- The number of validators required to be considered "sufficiently large" is referred to as "α" (_alpha_).
+- The number of validators required to be considered a "sufficient majority" is referred to as "α" (_alpha_).
 - The number of consecutive rounds required to reach consensus, a.k.a. the "Confidence Threshold," is referred to as "β" (_beta_).